UTNuclearRoboticsPublic/laser_stitcher/README.md

 2. Stitching of planar LIDAR scans into 3D clouds, regardless of the geometry of scans and the nature of the motion between scans
 3. A robust organizational mechanism for users to streamline maintenance and publishing of multiple cloud maps of the environment

-The package is NOT intended to implement drivers for LIDAR or other sensor platforms.
-It assumes that input data is already available as a sensor_msgs/LaserScan, and that the header.frame_id parameter within the scan be accurately maintained and updated in position relative to the target publishing frame.
+The package is NOT intended to implement drivers for LIDAR or other sensor platforms. **It assumes that input data is already available as a sensor_msgs/LaserScan**, and that the header.frame_id parameter within the scan be accurately maintained and updated in position relative to the target publishing frame.

 It is also NOT intended to implement drivers for the actuation mechanism.
 While multiple high-level communication interfaces will be implemented for different actuator setups, it is intended that these remain as ROS topic outputs of target angle positions, etc. and that actual serial communication and such be handled elsewhere.